Custom Dictionaries Translation Services Word Databases

 Part of Speech: Adjective

-Notes: Even though today's Good Word comes to us from Latin, all its forms are regular English ones: the noun is arduousness (not, thank heavens, arduosity) and the adverb, arduously.
+Notes: Even though today's Good Word comes to us from Latin, all its current forms are regular English ones: the noun is arduousness and the adverb, arduously.
+The alternative to the pedestrian noun arduousness is an even worse arduosity.
+However, this word once has a lovely third alternative, arduity.
+Maybe we should retrieve from the dustbin of history.

-In Play: The original meaning of today's word is slowly slipping from our grip: "Mt.
+In Play: The original meaning of today's word is slowly slipping from our grasp: "Mt.
 Everest is one of the most arduous mountains in the world."
-The second sense is by far the more common: "The people along the Gulf Coast have begun the arduous task of rebuilding after twin cataclysms named Katrina and Rita."
-We wish all of them the best of luck in rebuilding their homes and their lives.
+The second sense is by far the more common: "The people along the Gulf Coast had an arduous task in rebuilding their cities and communities after twin cataclysms named Katrina and Rita."

 Dr. Goodword, alphaDictionary.com